 FBA sellers had several questions about this metric when it was introduced, which were addressed by an Amazon representative in this Seller Central forum.

 Managing your inventory effectively can help you reduce costs, increase profitability and continue to grow your business.
 The IPI score measures your inventory management practices over time.
-A score above 450 means you are performing well.
-Prior to Q4 2019, a score under 350 could mean overage fees and limits being placed on your FBA storage, including not being able to send items into the fulfillment centers.
-Effective January 1, 2020, Amazon has changed the IPI threshold for storage limits to 400.
+A score above 500 means you are performing well.
+If your score is too low, it could result in overage fees and limits being placed on your FBA storage, including not being able to send items into the fulfillment centers.
+Effective August 16, 2020, Amazon has changed the IPI threshold for storage limits to 500.
 Storage limits for sellers will continue to be reviewed on a quarterly basis.

 What does this mean for sellers?
-If your IPI score is below 400 when your account is reviewed, you will receive a notification regarding possible storage limits for the next quarter.
-You'll be given six weeks to improve your IPI score; if it is still below 400, storage limits will apply to your selling account for the next quarter.
-If you maintain an IPI score of 400 or higher throughout the current quarter, you will have unlimited FBA storage for standard and oversize items for the following quarter.
+If your IPI score is below the target inventory level when your account is reviewed, you will receive a notification regarding possible storage limits for the next quarter.
+You'll be given six weeks to improve your IPI score; if it is still below the target level, storage limits will apply to your selling account for the next quarter.
+If you maintain an IPI score at the target level or higher throughout the current quarter, you will have unlimited FBA storage for standard and oversize items for the following quarter.
 (Note that monthly storage fees and long-term storage fees still apply.)
 You can learn more about FBA inventory storage limits and how your IPI score affects those limits here.